On Absolute Equivalence and Linearization I: The Structure of a Cartan Prolongation

 and let the pull-back of $\tau$ to $\pr^{(1)}M$ be denoted by the same letter.
 The system $(\pr^{(1)}M, \pr^{(1)}I;\tau)$ is called the \emph{total prolongation} of $(M,I;\tau)$.
+(Note that this system is usually just called the {\em prolongation} of $(M,I;\tau)$; we have added the adjective ``total" to distinguish it from the other types of prolongations being considered.)
 This definition is independent of the choice of local coordinates.}

 \item{A non-canonical way to ``prolong" $(M,I;\tau)$ is by choosing $\mu^\alpha\in \Omega^1(M)$, $\alpha\in \mathcal{S}\subseteq \{1,2,\ldots,m\}$, linearly independent modulo $I$ and $\tau$, then letting $N:=M\times \R^{|\mathcal{S}|}$ and $J:=\lbb I,\mu^\alpha - \lambda^\alpha \tau\rbb_{\alpha\in \mathcal{S}}$, where $(\lambda^\alpha)$ are coordinates on the $\R^{|\mathcal{S}|}$-factor.
 The system $(N,J;\tau)$ is called a \emph{partial prolongation} of $(M,I;\tau)$. }